WanderLanz/Viuwa/README.md

 ### Configuration file

-Not yet implemented, but will be implemented in the future.
+Not yet implemented, but will be implemented in the future if environment becomes too cumbersome.

 ## License